Obrelix/Password-Protector-.NET-WPF/README.md

-# Hide-Your-Files-Inside-a-Picture
+# Password Protector
-A program that compress and hide files inside jpg format images
+A program that compress, encrypts, and hide text and files inside jpg format images